isaacSennerholt/sudelity/README.md

 ### Sudelism as a Novel Contribution to Ethical Thought: A Meta-Ethical Positioning

 Sudelism is best understood not as a belief system or ideology, but as a subtle and adaptive ethical lens — one that centers relational coherence, environmental sensitivity, and perceptual awareness in shared spaces.
-It is not prescriptive, doctrinal, or rooted in metaphysical claims, but instead operates as an attunement-based practice: a living discipline that invites ethical refinement through situational awareness.
+It’s not prescriptive, doctrinal, or rooted in metaphysical claims, but instead operates as an attunement-based practice: a living discipline that invites ethical refinement through situational awareness.

 This section positions Sudelism within the broader landscape of moral and philosophical systems, assessing its novelty and potential contribution to society.